Ice skating in Providence, Rhode Island: Better than Boston’s Frog Pond

 It is so nice to skate without attempting to push your way through a bunch of people like you are playing a game of Tetris (as compared to the overly crowded Frog Pond Rink in Boston).

-Fun pop music in the background, great city views of Providence, and a short walk from Providence Place Mall make The Providence Rink the perfect couple’s night out.
+Fun pop music in the background, great city views of Providence, and close proximity to Providence Place Mall make The Providence Rink the perfect destination for a couple’s night out.
 Ice skating is a great way to get a cardio workout in during the winter months.
 It’s one of the best cardio workouts, not to mention a welcome break from the monotony of using the cardio machines at the gym.

 Different promotions (typically $2 off per session) are offered such as college discount nights, after work (4-6pm), and lunchtime specials.
 For beginner skaters, lessons are available.
 The six week lessons cost $90 or $15 per session.
 Whether you are novice or intermediate skater, you are sure to have a great time ice skating in Providence!